Skip to Content

 Coffee Filter Hearts Valentine Craft for Kids

-These coffee filter hearts are the perfect Valentine’s Day craft for kids to make at home or school.
+These coffee filter hearts are the perfect Valentine’s Day craft for kids of all ages.

-We also have a printable heart template you can use to keep all of your hearts the same size and shape.
+We also have a printable heart template below that you can use to keep all of your hearts the same size and shape.

 Four tie dyed coffee filter hearts at top of image and three placed in a window on bottom part of image.
 Between pictures a pink box with white and black text reads Coffee Filter Hearts Valentine Craft for Kids.

-This is a great Valentine’s Day project to make at home, as a family, or at school for a simple art center activity.
+This is a great Valentine’s Day project to make at home with family or at school with friends as a simple art center activity.

 Working on these will help preschoolers and kindergartners practice fine motor skills as they color and spray the coffee filters with water.